Participatory budgeting by country: United States of America & Canada

-The first recorded Participatory Budgeting process in the United States of America is in the Rogers Park neighborhood of Chicago, Illinois.
+The first recorded Participatory Budgeting process in the United States of America started in 2009 in the Rogers Park neighborhood of Chicago, Illinois.
 Led by the ward's Alderman, Joe Moore, Chicago's 49th Ward is undertaking this process with the Alderman's "Menu Money."
 Menu Money is a yearly budgeted amount each of Chicago's 50 wards receives for use on capital expenses.
 This money in other wards is typically allocated at the complete discretion of a ward's Alderman.
 Since 2011 more examples have been occurring in the US, in New York City, and now citywide in Vallejo, California, and most recently in Greensboro, NC.
 In Boston, the first youth-led participatory budgeting process in the US allows teens to decide how to spend $1 million of the city's budget.

 Municipal Processes

 Cambridge, Massachusetts

 Cambridge's first PB occurred in 2014–2015, with $528,000 allocated towards the implementation of six winning projects.
 Winning projects included one hundred healthy trees, twenty laptops for a community center, bilingual books for children learning English, a public bathroom in Central Square, bike report stations, and free public wifi in six outdoor locations.